Suffolk Horse Society

 • Pays Travel Grants to owners to help promote the horse, enabling more people to see these wonderful animals.

 • Organises Training days for Members and new owners to help pass on the skills required to manage and work these horses.

 • Maintains a bank of frozen semen for future use by breeders worldwide.

 • Funds veterinary and scientific work to assist in the breeding of Suffolk Horses.

-You could also make a donation if you prefer.
 You can also help by spreading the word.

 You can join as a Friend or a Member.
 You'll receive a welcome pack on first signing-up and twice a year receive The Suffolk Horse Magazine which has colour photographs, event reports, articles and information about futureevents.
 At the end of the season, you can join other supporters at the Annual Awards Dinner.
 Members have voting rights at the Annual General Meeting and can take advantage of special visits that are arranged from time to time!
 You can also receive the Society badge, and Suffolk horse owners may be eligible for grants.

 There are different types of memberships - and they've just introduced a Junior Membership (3 to 12 years old) and a Teen Membership (13 to 17 years old), perfect for young people who love horses!

 There were 34 foals in 2019!!!
 (Please don't ask me to do the maths properly; I am trying to work out how much of a percentage increase that is over 500 and failing miserably.)

 The Suffolk Horse Society have been part of an innovative new project and that's led to the first ever birth of a healthy filly foal from a sexed semen.
 Given that there are now less than 72 female Suffolk Punches of breeding age left in the UK every female born is vital to the survival of the wonderful Suffolk Horse.